musevlt/pyplatefit/docs/tutorial.rst

 ::

 	[DEBUG] Getting lines from get_emlines...
 	[DEBUG] 21.3 % of the spectrum is used for fitting.
+	[DEBUG] Found 2 non resonnant line families to fit [DEBUG] Performing fitting of family balmer
+	[DEBUG] LSQ Fitting of 9 lines
-  [DEBUG] 9 balmer lines to fit
+	[DEBUG] added 9 gaussian to the fit
+	[DEBUG] Leastsq fitting with ftol: 1e-06 xtol: 1e-04 maxfev: 1000 [DEBUG] Fit succeeded. after 85 iterations, redChi2 = 249.367
+	[DEBUG] Saving results to tablines and ztab
+	[DEBUG] Performing fitting of family forbidden
-  [DEBUG] 13 forbidden lines to fit
+	[DEBUG] LSQ Fitting of 13 lines
-  [DEBUG] No resonnant lines to fit
+	[DEBUG] added 13 gaussian to the fit
-  [DEBUG] Leastsq fitting with ftol: 1e-06 xtol: 1e-04 maxfev: 1000 [DEBUG] Fit succeeded. after 277 iterations, redChi2 = 19.285
+	[DEBUG] Leastsq fitting with ftol: 1e-06 xtol: 1e-04 maxfev: 1000 [DEBUG] Fit succeeded. after 148 iterations, redChi2 = 255.486
+	[DEBUG] Saving results to tablines and ztab
+	[DEBUG] Found 0 resonnant line families to fit

 A detailed fit report can be obtained as follows: